HackerfarmIndia/HF-Scholarship/README.md

-# HF-Scholarship
+# HackerFarm Prep-Work & Extra Prep-Work
-Scholarship for HackerFarm Participants (June - December)
+Scholarship procedure for HackerFarm Participants (January - March 2020)

-## WHO?
-The Eligibility
-Only and only if someone cannot afford to cover his/her own living expenses, should send us mail for it.
-One should have passion for programming and can demonstrate by submission of these following excercises.

 ### WHAT TO DO?